uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/scheduling_controls/global_control_cls.rst

     **Selection rule**: minimum

-    Limit total number of worker threads that can be active in the task scheduler to ``parameter_value - 1``.
+    Limits total number of worker threads that can be active in the task scheduler to ``parameter_value - 1``.

     .. note::

         With ``max_allowed_parallelism`` set to ``1``, ``global_control`` enforces serial execution
-        of all tasks by the application thread(s), i.e. the task scheduler does not allow worker threads to run.
+        of all tasks by the application thread(s), that is, the task scheduler does not allow worker threads to run.
         There is one exception: if some work is submitted for execution via ``task_arena::enqueue``, a single worker thread will still run ignoring the ``max_allowed_parallelism`` restriction.